633 W 5th Street #2890

 There are also certain exemptions to workers’ compensation claim deadlines.
-For example, if you’re unable to file a workers’ compensation claim due to a coma, lengthy treatment, or a contagious illness requiring quarantine, the statute of limitations may not apply to your case.
+For example, suppose you cannot file a workers’ compensation claim due to a coma, lengthy treatment, or a contagious illness requiring quarantine.
+In that case, the statute of limitations may not apply to your case.

 We can help victims in the following Southern California Neighborhoods in the Los Angeles, CA Area:

 East Los Angeles